The Euclidean MST-ratio for Bi-colored Lattices: The Maximum MST-ratio for Finite Sets

 The example used to establish the lower bound can be extended to larger numbers of points, e.g.\ the following disjoint union of three lattices: $B$ is the hexagonal lattice (to be defined shortly), and $\AF \setminus B$ is a slightly shifted copy of the hexagonal lattice, together with the barycenters of the triangles in every fourth row, which is a rectangular lattice with distances $1$ and $\sqrt{3}$ between consecutive rows and columns.

-The question about the infimum of the maximum MST-ratio turns out to be less interesting, with $1.0$ as answer.
+The question about the infimum of the maximum MST-ratio turns out to be less interesting, with $1$ as answer.
 To see the lower bound, set $B=\AF$, in which case $\Length{\MST{B}} = \Length{\MST{\AF}}$ and $\Length{\MST{\AF \setminus B}} = 0$.
-The ratio is therefore equal to $1$.
+The ratio is therefore $1$.
 We get the upper bound by constructing a set $\AF$ of $n \geq 2$ points.
-It contains the origin, $n-2$ points each at distance at most $\ee > 0$ from the origin, and another point at unit distance from the origin.
-Call the latter point $b$, assume $b \in B$, and consider the case in which $B$ contains at least one other point of $\AF$.
+It contains the origin, $n-2$ points each at distance at most $\ee > 0$ from the origin, and another point, which we call $b$, at unit distance from the origin.
+Assume $b \in B$, and consider the case in which $B$ contains at least one other point of $\AF$.
 Then

 For any given $\dd > 0$, we can choose $\ee > 0$ sufficiently small such that the ratio is smaller than $1 + \dd$.
-In the other case, in which $B = \{b\}$, we have $\Length{\MST{B}} = 0$ and $\Length{\MST{\AF \setminus B}} \leq 2(n-2) \ee$, so we can make the ratio arbitrarily small and certainly smaller than $1.0$.
+In the other case, in which $B = \{b\}$, we have $\Length{\MST{B}} = 0$ and $\Length{\MST{\AF \setminus B}} \leq 2(n-2) \ee$, so we can make the ratio arbitrarily small and certainly smaller than $1$.